wlezzar/katacoda-scenarios/zoe-basics/intro.md

 Zoe is a powerful command line tool that makes interacting with Kafka easy and intuitive.

-This scenario walks you through the most basic featres of zoe.
+This scenario walks you through the most basic features of zoe.
 We will spin up a single node kafka cluster and then interact with it using zoe.

 ## What you will learn